Natural Disasters and Crop Insurance

 Prevented Planting

-Prevented planting is the failure to plant an insured crop with the proper equipment by the final planting date or during the late planting period.
-You must be prevented from planting by an insured
+Prevented planting is the failure to plant an insured crop with the proper equipment by the final planting date or during the late planting period, if applicable.
+To qualify, you must be prevented from planting by an insured cause of loss that is general to the surrounding area and that prevents other producers from planting acreage with similar characteristics.
+Final planting dates and late planting periods vary by crop and by area.

-The provisions for each crop specify whether prevented planting is available, unless otherwise shown in the Special Provisions.
-Crop insurance policies with prevented planting provisions provide you with valuable coverage when a natural event prevents planting.
-Because farming is complex, eligibility for a prevented planting payment must be determined on a case-by-case basis.
+The provisions for each crop specify whether prevented planting is available.
+Because farming is complex, and because conditions vary significantly between geographic areas, eligibility for a prevented planting payment must be determined on a case-by-case basis.
 In general, an insured cause of loss must have occurred within the insurance period on eligible acreage.
+To be eligible, your acreage must meet all applicable policy provisions.

 National Office